How to Troubleshoot Apple Platform SSO

 Universal Troubleshooting Tips

-The UEM Console SSO Extension Profile Builder has a new set of keys that are supposed to support PSSO during Setup Assistant, a new feature as part of macOS 26.
-Unfortunately the UEM Console has not been updated to support these keys, so if turn them on, you will brick your macOS device during Setup Assistant.
+The UEM Console SSO Extension Profile Builder has a new set of keys that are supposed to support PSSO during Setup Assistant.
+Apple refers to this new feature as Simplified Setup and it’s available in macOS 26.x.
+The UEM Console profile editor was updated to include the new keys, but there is additional code required on the UEM Console that prevents the keys from being functional.
+If you turn them on in the profile builder, you will brick your macOS 26 device device during Setup Assistant.
 Omnissa is currently in development to add the missing UEM Console support for these new keys.

 app-sso platform -s